piegope/doc/docs/en/rdm/windows/installation/client/custom-installer-service/index.md

 {% endsnippet %}

 {% snippet icon.badgeInfo %}
 You must create an installer file using {{ en.RDM }} before creating the installer on the Web portal.
-This is described in the [Installer File Generator](/rdm/windows/installation/client/custom-installer-service/installer-file-generator/) topic.
+This is described in [Installer File Generator](/rdm/windows/installation/client/custom-installer-service/installer-file-generator/).
 {% endsnippet %}

 {% snippet icon.badgeInfo %}